-Once you have an account and have verified your site.
-Your Bing dashboard will look like this.
+Once you have an account and have verified your site, your dashboard looks like this.

-Once here you can see the sitemap section halfway down the page.
-To the right, you can see ‘SUBMIT A SITEMAP’ option.
-Click on that.
-Then a box will open for you to enter your sitemap address.
+Halfway down this page on the right, you can see a ‘SUBMIT A SITEMAP’ option, click on that.
+Then a box will open for you to enter your sitemap URL.

-Once you have submitted your sitemap the status will show pending.
+After you submit your sitemap, the status will show as pending.
 This means that Bing has accepted your sitemap but has not read it yet.

-Once Bing comes to read your sitemap pending will change to success and you will see the date of the ‘crawl’.
+Once Bing comes to read your sitemap, pending will change to success, and you will see the date of the last ‘crawl’.

 Frequently asked questions

-In the Yoast plugin, you have an option to view your current sitemap.
+In the Yoast plugin, you have an option to view your sitemap.
 From your WordPress admin menu on the left.
-You hover your mouse over ‘SEO’ and select ‘General’.
-Once the ‘General’ page has opened.
-You will see three tabs Dashboard, Features, and Webmaster tools.
-Select the features tab and you will see a list.
+Hover your mouse over ‘SEO’ and select ‘General’.
+Once the ‘General’ page has opened, select the features tab.
 On this list look for XML sitemaps.
 To the right of this is a question mark, click on the question mark.
 Once you click on the question mark, you will see an option to view your sitemap.
-Click on this link and your sitemap will open in a new tab.

-A sitemap XML is a sitemap file, a file that lists posts and pages.
-This is important for SEO because it lets Google and Bing know what is on the website and where to find it.
-If Google and Bing can understand what the site is about, then the quicker they can decide what searches are best suited for that site’s posts.
+A sitemap XML is a file, a file that lists posts and pages on your website.
+This is important for SEO because it lets Google and Bing know what is on your website and where to find it.
+If Google and Bing can understand what your site content is about, then they can decide what searches are best suited for that site’s posts.